learn-co-curriculum/python-programming-univbasics-python-interpreter-readme/README.md

 #### Showing Return Value

 As you saw in that last section, it was kind of annoying to read the return values as separated from their _expression_.
-By convention, Rubyists sometimes document a return value _next to_ an expression as separated by `#=>`.
+When it's helpful, Rubyists like to document a return value _next to_ its expression with `#=>`.

 The `#` in Ruby is a comment character and everything after it is ignored.
 The `#=>` is simply a tool to help you "imagine" what IRB might do with the expression.

-Ruby documentation would frequently look like:
+Ruby documentation frequently looks like:

 - `Time.now #=> 2019-03-26 14:00:27 -0400`
 - `255 / 5 #=> 51`